Get-Your/Get-Your/ARCHITECTURE.md

 This is the post-application user dashboard, which contains [IQ Program](#iq-programs) enrollment details, organization news, and user access to update (some of*) their information.

 \* See [??????] for more details on what information can be updated after the application process and why.

+### dashboard.admin
+...

+### dashboard.views

+#### apply_now_modal()
+This is a test for an HTMX modal that could be used for programs that require an additional vendor-specific privacy policy that must be accepted for the user to proceed.
+It's not currently in use in a Production environment.

 ## `files`
 This is the portion of the project that handles file uploads.